 to pull an updated version of main and re-stack all your un-merged diffs.
 If you’re reading this and thinking that you don’t need these bells and whistles, I feel you, I was skeptical too; but once it becomes part of your workflow it is very hard to go back.

-Stacking can be expensive At this point you’re probably convinced you should be stacking.
+At this point you’re probably convinced you should be stacking.
 One lesser spoken about consequence of stacking is that you will burn more minutes (and money) running CI.
 Many smaller pull requests, naturally means that there will be more CI runs.
 The gotcha is that when you re-stack or rebase a set of changes, all the upstream changes are going to be updated and will rerun CI even though there has been no logical change in the diffs that are up the stack.
 Here’s a graph of one of our customer’s GitHub Action spend as soon as they started using stacked diffs

-Customer spend on using stacked diffs The last thing you want is to deter your engineers from stacking because of these growing costs.
+The last thing you want is to deter your engineers from stacking because of these growing costs.
 There are a couple of solutions I have come across so far: